Ingan121/ModernActiveDesktop/README.md

     * It now more resembles IE4 or IE6
     * It can now open pages that don't allow embedding
     * Improved external link handling
-    * Note: the system plugin ChannelViewer has deprecated.
+    * Note: the system plugin ChannelViewer has been deprecated.
 Please use the in-wallpaper ChannelViewer or any external browser on your system
 * Improved the customization settings
     * You can now adjust the window metrics and font settings.
 Updated the built-in themes to have unique metrics as well
-    * Made the configuration window pretty pixel-perfect to the 98 apperance control panel
+    * Made the configuration window pretty pixel-perfect to the 98 appearance control panel
     * Added an option to hide the keyboard navigation underlines
     * Added an option to show only window outlines when dragging
     * Support saving color schemes to the storage
     * Support importing Windows theme files and exported color registry files
     * Support exporting scheme as CSS or JSON by typing !copycss or !copyjson to the scheme save dialog
-    * Support adjusting top and bottom margins.
-Adjust these based on your desktop, for example the bottom margin would be the size of the taskbar.
+    * Support adjusting the top and bottom margins.
+Adjust these based on your desktop, for example, the bottom margin would be the size of the taskbar.
     * Support exporting and importing the complete configuration of ModernActiveDesktop
     * Resetting configs will only remove its own configs and not touch other wallpaper's ones
 * Added a Windows Aero theme, and improved the XP theme